press-events/press-events/readme.txt

 For more information visit [pressevents.xyz](https://pressevents.xyz/?utm_medium=referral&utm_source=wordpress.org&utm_campaign=Press+Events+Readme&utm_content=Home+Page)

+**Add-ons**

+We're currently working on improving our core Press Events plugin.
+We plan on creating add-ons to add functionality and improve the user experience of our event plugin in due course.

+Keep an eye on our [add-ons page](https://pressevents.xyz/add-ons/) on our website for more information.

 == Installation ==
 Press Events has been developed to be really simple to use and requires little configuration and setting changes to start creating events.

 = Installing =

 1. Either download the plugin directly from your WordPress admin or upload the .zip file.
-2. Click install, once installed, activate and you\'re done!
+2. Click install, once installed, activate and you're done!

 Once installed and activated you’ll find a new “Events” item in your admin menu.